otrv4/libgoldilocks/README.md

 decoder knows which of the two possible y-coordinates is correct because of the distinguishing rules.
 See the paper for more details.

+// TODO: is this going to be up someday?
 As of v0.9.4, libdecaf uses the "Ristretto" variant of this encoding.
 See https://www.ristretto.group for details, once that site is up.